surveyjs/survey-creator/README.md

 ## See survey creator in action

-See the survey cretor in [action](http://surveyjs.io/Survey/Builder/).
+See the survey creator in [action](http://surveyjs.io/Survey/Builder/).

 ## Building Survey Creator from sources